Pub's swimming pool, chalet and outdoor kitchen plans retrospectively rejected

 A swimming pool was installed at the popular gastro pub in the summer of 2022.

-The Dog In A Doublet, at North Side, close to Thorney has been dealt a blow after its retrospective planning application for its new swimming pool and a series of other redevelopments to expand irs hospitality offering was denied.
+The Dog In A Doublet, at North Side, close to Thorney, has been dealt a blow after its retrospective planning application for its new swimming pool and a series of other redevelopments to expand its hospitality offering was denied.

 The gastro pub and hotel applied for planning permission to change the building use from a public house to mixed use as a pub/restaurant in August.